Salient ImageNet: How to discover spurious features in Deep Learning?: Evaluating deep models using the Salient Imagenet dataset

-We now introduce concepts of \textit{causal} and \textit{spurious} accuracy to evaluate deep models.
-Informally, the causal accuracy is the accuracy of the model only due to the causal regions of the images and the spurious accuracy is due to the spurious regions.
-To compute the causal accuracy for class $\class$, we first obtain the sets $\dataset(\class,\feature)$.
+We now introduce concepts of \textit{core} and \textit{spurious} accuracy to evaluate deep models.
+Informally, the core accuracy is the accuracy of the model only due to the core features of the images and the spurious accuracy is due to the spurious regions.
+To compute the core accuracy for class $\class$, we first obtain the sets $\dataset(\class,\feature)$.
 For some image $\image \in \dataset(\class, \feature)$, let $\mask^{(j)}$ be the mask obtained for some feature $j$.
 Next, we take the union of all these sets for $j \in \spurious(i)$ denoted by $\dataset\spurious(i)$.

-Note that for some images in the union, we may have multiple spurious masks but to evaluate the causal accuracy, we want to obtain a single mask per image that covers all the spurious attributes.
-Thus, for the image $\image$, the $(p,q)$-th element of the single spurious mask $\bs$ (or, the single causal mask $\bc$), is computed by taking the element-wise max over all the relevant masks:
+Note that for some images in the union, we may have multiple spurious masks but to evaluate the core accuracy, we want to obtain a single mask per image that covers all the spurious attributes.
+Thus, for the image $\image$, the $(p,q)$-th element of the single spurious mask $\bs$ (or, the single core mask $\bc$), is computed by taking the element-wise max over all the relevant masks: